Losing your job can be a stressful time for you and your family. Being dismissed can also affect your capacity to obtain a new job.

 After a claim for unfair dismissal is commenced it will be referred to a conciliation conference.
-The aim of that conference is to resolve the matter without formal litigation, and without the need to expend substantial legal costs.
+The aim of this conference is to resolve the matter without formal litigation, and without the need to incur substantial legal costs.

 Under both the Fair Work Act and the Industrial Relations Act, the most that can be awarded by way of workers compensation is 26 weeks pay.
 Reinstatement may also be ordered although, in practice, this seldom happens.